-Following this out a few more terms, it appears to settle to a ratio of approximately 1.618.
-Assuming f(n)/f(n-1) really does tend to a fixed value, we can determine what that value must be.
+If we continue for more terms, the ratio appears to converge on a value slightly greater then 1.618.
+Assuming f(n)/f(n-1) really does converge to a fixed value as n grows, we can determine what that value must be.